tildeleb/cuckoo/README.md

 I am lucky today.

 Implementation FAQ
 ------------------
 **Q**: Why do you use mod instead of power of two tables with a bit mask for bucket indexing?
 **A**: This was a difficult decision.
-Calculating MOD is much slower than performing an AND.
+Calculating MOD is much slower than performing a masking AND operation.
 Also to (always) be considered are the processor memory caching effects.
 ‘MOD’ is slower than AND by an amount larger than an L1-miss-L2-hit time.
-So assuming that miss-hit pattern (unclear) it would be better to reprobe once than calculate the MOD.
+So assuming that miss-hit pattern (unclear, depends on table size and other factors) it might be better to re-probe once than calculate the MOD.

 I am interested in working with large datasets.
 In the end the main reason I choose MOD over power of two table sizes and AND masking is because the latter doesn't scale efficiently to large datasets. e.g. if I have a 16 GiB entry dataset and it grows ny one more entry, it will need a 32 GiB allocation and waste 16 GiB.